 The dentists carried out consultations, assessments and treatment in line with recognised general professional guidelines and General Dental Council (GDC) guidelines.
-The principal endodontist described to us how they carried out their assessments.
+The endodontist working at the practice on the day of the inspection described to us how they carried out their assessments.
 The assessment began with the patient completing a medical history questionnaire covering any health conditions, medicines being taken and any allergies suffered.
 We saw evidence that the medical history was updated at any subsequent visits.
 This was followed by a review of the patient's complaint and need for endodontic treatment.

 The patient's dental care record was then updated with the proposed treatment after discussing options with the patient.
-A treatment plan was given to each patient and this included details of the costs involved.
+A treatment plan was then given to each patient and this included details of the costs involved.
 Patients were monitored through follow-up appointments and these were scheduled in line with their individual requirements.
 The endodontists also routinely offered a follow-up appointment six months after the completion of all treatment to check that their patients were happy with the result and that they had addressed all of their patients' concerns.